vertexcat/vertexcat.github.io/about/index.md

 #About

 Hello!
-I'm an illustrator and 3D artist based in Seattle.
+I'm a freelance 3D artist and illustrator based in Seattle.
 My work combines 3D models I create with other visual areas like graphic design, illustration, or comics.

 Clients I've worked with have ranged from individuals and small businesses to museums, universities, and professional associations.
 I am available for freelance work so please don't hesitate to get in touch if you're interested in working together on a current or future project!